 - applicants should consider the existing NIHR portfolio to support the development of their applications, particularly with respect to programme remit and how the research addresses an explicit evidence gap

-- applicants are encouraged to contact their local NIHR Research Design Service or equivalent, and the NIHR Clinical Research Network for early support
+- applicants are encouraged to contact the NIHR Research Support Service or equivalent, and the NIHR Clinical Research Network for early support

 - this call represents an ongoing area of interest for the NIHR and following this opportunity, the NIHR research programmes would still be interested in receiving applications in this area to their researcher-led workstreams